The Xometry app works best with JavaScript enabled!

 Fusion 360 vs. SolidWorks – User Experience

-Fusion 360 offers a simplified user experience and faster learning opportunity of basic design tools, making it more user friendly especially for beginners.
+Fusion 360 offers a simplified user experience and faster learning of basic design tools, making it more user friendly especially for beginners.
 Fusion 360's workspaces are separated depending on functionalities, which makes the entire screen change according to the user's task.
 This feature makes it less overwhelming for users who are just starting to understand CAD modeling tools.
 SolidWorks, on the other hand, has customized mouse buttons and keyboard shortcuts to allow easier workflow.
 While SolidWorks’ UI may be overwhelming for beginners, its advanced functionality makes it the perfect tool for professionals and advanced users.

 Fusion 360 provides basic surface, parametric and direct tools, 2D drawing capability plus printer/CAM, basic rendering, and some simulation tools.
 Once the user is proficient, the package can fulfill most roles.
 But proficiency requires steep learning curves, particularly at the start.